jusnim/vivaldi-webpanel-injection/README.md

 ## WhatsAppCustomCSS
 Currently, I've only used JS injection for Web panels to customize Whatsapp Web, allowing you to narrow the window much further than before.
+Notice: WhatsApp must be displayed in the desktop version.

 It's also available in this repo, so feel free to use it :) <br/>
 ![](https://raw.githubusercontent.com/jusnim/vivaldi-webpanel-injection/master/media/WhatAppCustomCSS.png)